-The larger lesson from these cases is that attorneys rely on the solidity of Federal Circuit precedent at their peril.
-Now that the Supreme Court is frequently reviewing Federal Circuit decisions, counsel must be aware of the extent to which Federal Circuit precedent might conflict with Supreme Court caselaw.
+The larger lesson here is that attorneys rely on the solidity of Federal Circuit precedent at their peril.
+Now that the Supreme Court is frequently reviewing Federal Circuit decisions, counsel must be aware of the extent to which Federal Circuit precedent might conflict with Supreme Court case law.
 Otherwise, counsel could miss out on objections later shown to be as meritorious and will be in the unenviable position of explaining to clients why a timely objection was not raised.